Why this logo and what is an 'Enfield'?

 As you may determine our 'enfield' is based more upon those used as heraldic symbols rather than the Borough's official logo.
 And rather than deploying the borough's red enfield ours is green on a yellow background because it seemed altogether more appropriate for a Croquet Club and also because we really didn't want any Club members associating our Club logo with their community charge.

 Enfield Croquet Club badge is available to all members.
 It is suitable for t-shirts, tops, jerseys, hats or anything else you may fancy.
-This embroidered badge can be ironed or sewn on, although it has to be said that the iron on facility is not all that and sewing is recommended - contact Brian Dawes for further details.
+This embroidered badge can be ironed or sewn on, although it has to be said that the iron on facility is not too good and sewing is recommended - contact Brian Dawes for further details.

 Price £2 each.